The Password Is on Its Way Out

 Image

-How many passwords do you have?
-Likely a lot.
-Hopefully, each one is strong and unique, with no repeats.
-However, statistically, that isn’t very likely.
+We all have a lot of passwords.
+Ideally, each one is strong and unique, but that isn’t always the case.
 Many of us reuse the same, weak passwords, which leaves our digital data vulnerable to hacking.
 Even if our passwords are cryptographically perfect, phishing tricks too many of us into giving up our precious details.
 There must be a better way.

 That’s where passwordless authentication comes in: This new way of thinking suggests passwords are an old-school, outdated way of confirming our identities.
 Rather than refer hundreds of hard-to-remember passwords, all of which are susceptible to leaks or hacks, some argue an encrypted authentication option, unique for each user and account, is the way forward.
 If each account is only accessible from the trusted device of the one who owns the account, that account and its contents is much better protected than with a simple password.